 What are facets?

-Facets are UI elements used to filter, or “drill down”, content listings.
-Facets are aware of the content, and only relevant choices are displayed.
+Facets are UI elements used to filter a listing template.
+Facets are aware of each other and the content in the filtered listing, and will only display relevant choices.

 FacetWP offers many different facet types, such as checkboxes, dropdowns, etc. Some facet types are built-in, others you have to install as add-on plugins.